uccser/cs-field-guide/csfieldguide/static/interactives/box-translation/README.md

 **Author:** Hayley van Waas

-This interactive shows the translation of an object in 3D space.
+This interactive allows the translation of an object in 3D space for users to identify which side is coloured.

 ## Required files